avilifshitz/Project_1_Udacity/README.md

 # Project_1_Udacity
-Project_1 - Build a movie trailer website
+Build a movie trailer website.
+Installation / Usage / Testing / Contributing / License
+What does the project do?

+how do you use it?

+How do you make sure it works?

+How can folks get involved?

+What's the project license?

+Conclusion